pauljonescodes/Rutgers-University-Notes/Philosophy/Theory of Knowledge.md

                                       \
                             B_s(r) ---> B_s(p)

--   (S) can come to know (p) when he correctly reconstrucs the causal chain leading from (p) to the evidence for (p) that (S) perceives.
+-   1.  can come to know (p) when he correctly reconstrucs the causal chain leading from (p) to the evidence for (p) that (S) perceives.